AkvileKaselionyte/baigiamasis-darbas/README.md

 The link to the testing website - https://www.senukai.lt/

-1. Scenario - Navigating to the section with the most frequently asked questions about receiving order.
+1. Scenario - Test of the frequently asked questions section.
-   - 1 Case - The user has been successfully redirected to the most frequently asked questions section.
+   - 1 Case - The user has been successfully redirected to the frequently asked questions section about receiving order.
        - 1 step – Open the senukai.lt page and press the field "DUK";
        - 2 step - In the section “Ieškoti klausimo” enter “kada gausiu savo užsakymą?“;
        - 3 step - Click on the field in dropdown list that appears below;